geopython/diving-into-pygeoapi/workshop/content/docs/advanced/inspire.md

 # Summary

-Congrtulations!
-You have worked with pygoeapi for INSPIRE compliance
+Congratulations!
+You have worked with pygeoapi for INSPIRE compliance